Bill Watts

 However, things were not going quite to plan and corporate judgement, being somewhat equivocal, decided to back a second horse.
 A camera design was "bought in" and a camera system was built about this new body comprising a range of 6 lenses, slide copier, bellows, viewfinder attachments, an electronic flash unit and a reversing ring.
 Not a large system but a system nonetheless.

 This camera, the Olympus FTL was launched in 1971 and was a quality, well built camera manufactured by Olympus, as were the lenses, with an additional selling point.
-The lenses, although M42 mount, featured a locating and locking pin which ensured the lens was always mounted in exactly the same position allowing a mechanical actuator attached to the aperture ring to engage with a slot in the camera which was connected to the built in light meter allowing open aperture light metering for the first time in a 35mm camera.
+The lenses, although M42 mount, featured a locating and locking pin which ensured the lens was always mounted in exactly the same position allowing a mechanical actuator attached to the aperture ring to engage with a slot in the camera which was connected to the built in light meter allowing open aperture light metering for the first time in an M42 35mm camera.

 The 6 lenses in the FTL system are the only M42 mount lenses made by Olympus.